raphaelattias/apple-stock-analytics/README.md

 ***
 ### Data sets used :
 * `Quotebank DataSet` : To investigate the reciprocal relationships between the fluctuations of the Apple stock market and media coverage related to this company, we study mentions of Apple using time series analysis.
-The first step is to filter out any quotes that are not related to the company, the products or its direction board.
+We filter out any quotes that are not related to the company, the products or its direction board.
 The filtered dataset is then saved as a pickle file containing approximately 300.000 quotes out of the original 234 millions.
-From our observations, this new dataset has a minor number of outliers and provides a great preview of Apple mentions in the media.
+This new dataset provides a great preview of Apple mentions in the media.
 We will then analyse to what extent Apple is mentioned according to time in the media, who are the speakers talking about this company and the way they are talking about it.
 * `Wikipedia API` : We use the Wikipedia API to recover informations about the speakers.
 We will classify them as having a significant influence or a low influence over potential customers based on the Wikipedia page view statistics per year.
-The idea is to get all the `Wiki qids` speakers that have have spoken in our filtered quotes data set.
+The idea is to get all the Wiki qids speakers that have have spoken in our filtered quotes dataset.
 Then, with the Wikipedia API, we would get all the needed informations about the speakers.
 * `Yahoo Finance API` : Eventually, we use the Yahoo Finance API to recover informations about the stock markets.
 This API provides quick and easy access to finance metrics for any stock or index.
-Among the many financial metrics available we have decided to focus on the daily stock price and volume.
+Among the many financial metrics available we decided to focus on the daily stock price and volume.
 The former will be an indicator of the long term health of the stock, and the latter of the daily volatility it may experience.
-In this milestone we will compare the Apple stock ($AAPL) to the S&P500 ($SPY) from 2008 until 2020, which is is a stock market index tracking the performance of 500 large companies listed on stock exchanges in the United States.
+In this milestone we compare the Apple stock ($AAPL) to the S&P500 ($SPY) from 2008 until 2020, which is is a stock market index tracking the performance of 500 large companies listed on stock exchanges in the US.
 We have chosen this equity index as it is one of the most tracked indices and generally an indicator of the overall health of the US stock market.

 ***
 ### Methods :